 Ways you can help support your child’s learning in school are:

-Encourage your child to read (and share with you) the texts from our Brill School Year 5 recommended book list
+Do please encourage your child to read (and share with you) the texts from our Brill School Year 5 recommended book list.

 Spelling and grammar: